getnamingo/registry/README.md

 ## Acknowledgements

 Special thanks to **XPanel Ltd** for their inspirational work on [XPanel Registry](https://github.com/XPanel/epp).
+Their project, licensed under the Apache 2.0 License (© 2017 XPanel Ltd), has been a key inspiration for Namingo.
+We've incorporated elements and certain code parts from XPanel Registry, which have been significantly rewritten in our project.

 Additionally, we extend our gratitude to:
 - **ChatGPT** for invaluable assistance with code and text writing.
 - [Slim Framework 4 Starter App](https://github.com/hezecom/slim-starter) which served as the foundation for our control panel.
+- [Tabler](https://tabler.io/), whose elegant and intuitive interface design has greatly influenced the user experience of Namingo.

 ## Licensing

-Namingo is inspired by XPanel Registry (https://github.com/XPanel/epp), which is licensed under the Apache 2.0 License, © 2017 XPanel Ltd. Namingo incorporates certain elements and parts of the code from XPanel and has been significantly rewritten.
-It is independently licensed under the MIT License.
+Namingo is licensed under the MIT License.